-Why would I want a multifocal or accommodating IOL for cataract surgery?
+Why would I want a presbyopia-correcting IOL for cataract surgery?

-Presbyopia-correcting IOLs are more expensive because they cost more for companies to develop and produce, and because extra surgeon skill is required for a procedure that includes the use of these lenses.
+Presbyopia-correcting IOLs are more expensive because they cost more for companies to develop and produce, and because advanced surgical skills often are required.
 Also, extra care must be taken with these lenses to make sure you receive the exact right prescription for your eyes.
-Costs vary, depending on the lens used, but you can expect to pay up to $2,500 extra per eye.
+This may mean additional and advanced testing may be required prior to surgery.
+Costs vary depending on the specific IOL used, but you can expect to pay approximately $2,000 to $2,500 extra per eye.
 Otherwise, basic costs of cataract surgery are covered by Medicare and most other health insurance policies.

 Why won't Medicare or health insurance cover the full cost of presbyopia-correcting IOLs?

-A multifocal or accommodating IOL is not considered medically necessary.
-Medicare or private insurance typically will pay only the cost of a basic intraocular lens and accompanying cataract surgery.
-Use of a more expensive, presbyopia-correcting lens is considered an elective refractive procedure, a type of luxury, just as LASIK and PRK are refractive procedures that also typically are not covered by health insurance.
+Presbyopia-correcting IOLs are not considered medically necessary by insurance companies.
+Medicare and private health insurance typically will pay only the cost of a basic monofocal intraocular lens and accompanying cataract surgery.
+Use of a more expensive, presbyopia-correcting IOL is considered an elective luxury — like LASIK and PRK, which also typically are not covered by health insurance.

 Can my local cataract surgeon perform presbyopia-correcting surgery?